 Directors are responsible for attending the annual meeting of stockholders to the extent practicable.
-We did not hold an annual meeting of stockholders in 2021.
+We held an annual meeting of stockholders on June 7, 2023, at which all of our directors were present.

 Policy on Trading, Pledging and Hedging of Company Stock